dave91x/njobsapi/README.md

 Basic node.js app with RESTful API
 ==================================

-Mockup of jobs listing service used for this scenario.
+Mockup of a jobs listing service used for this scenario.